-A new study showed that North African and Balearic crossbills are the most genetically divergent among all Common Crossbill (Loxia curvirostra) subspecies in the Western Palearctic.
-Moreover, this divergence is even greater that the divergence between the Parrot Crossbill (L. pytyopsittacus) – which is generally accepted as a full species – and the Common Crossbill.
+North African and Balearic crossbills are the most genetically divergent among all Common Crossbill subspecies in the Western Palearctic according to a new study.
+This divergence is even greater than between the Common and Parrot crossbills.

 However, before the recent study of Parchman et al. (2018) reported here, there were no appropriate genetic studies that could have tested this phenotypic distinctiveness.
 The only exception is the study of Björklund et al. (2013) that showed that the Balearic subspecies (balearica) is also genetically different from the Iberian and North European subspecies.
 Unfortunately however, this study did not include samples from North Africa or from other Mediterranean islands.

 Research in North America has shown that a type of crossbill in southern Idaho has diverged and became reproductively isolated from the other Common Crossbills occurring in the same region mainly because it relied on a stable food resource: the cones of lodgepole pine (Pinus contorta latifolia).
 This population of crossbill, known as the South Hills Crossbill, became sedentary.
 Also important in this context, this crossbill did not share the stable food resource with the red squirrel (a competitor for pine seeds) which is absent from the area.
 Essentially, the South Hills Crossbill co-evolved alone with the lodgepole pine in that area of southern Idaho.